 The following are some of the most recent guides and useful web links relating to reorganisation:

 The Sustainable Communities Act

-The Sustainable Communities Act 2007 (SCA) provides an opportunity for local people, communities, parish and town councils to ask the central government via local government to remove legislative or other barriers that prevent them from improving the economic, social and environmental well-being of their area.
+The Sustainable Communities Act 2007 (as amended 2010) (SCA) provides an opportunity for local (parish and town) councils to make direct proposals to the central government to remove legislative or other barriers that prevent them from improving the economic, social and environmental well-being of their area.